-The Company's principal activity continued to be the governance of the sport of water skiing, wakeboarding, and associated disciplines which it manages through its affiliation, accreditation and membership structure.
+The Company's principal activity continued to be the governance of the sport of water skiing, wakeboarding, both behind the boat and by way of cable tow, and associated disciplines which it manages through its affiliation, accreditation and membership structure.

-For the 2023-24 season membership remained a key priority area for the Company with a focus on retention and membership capture to include E-members.
-However, with some loss of clubs and operating limitations for some club facilities, disappointingly there was a loss of paid up subscribing members compared to the previous year.
+For the 2024-25 season stabilising and increasing membership remained a key priority area for the Company to include e-members.
+However, with some loss of clubs and operating limitations for some club facilities, disappointingly there was a significant 8% loss of paid up subscribing members compared to the previous year.
 We remain highly dependent on clubs and centres signing up their regular skiers and riders for membership.
-We continue to promote affiliation, membership benefits and strive to improve our capture points and to demonstrate value.
-As a facility driven sport, supporting and protecting our facilities is a critical part of our strategy however we recognise that we are not fully in the 'driving seat' as end of leases, local restrictions, sale and redevelopment can impact on the number of clubs and centres.
+We continue to promote affiliation membership benefits and strive to improve our capture points and to demonstrate value.
+As a facility driven sport, supporting and protecting our facilities is a critical part of our strategy however we recognise that we are not fully in the 'driving seat' as end of leases, local restrictions, sale and redevelopment can impact on the number of available clubs and centres.